Crib Mattress Safety: Everything You Need to Know

 There are two agencies to be familiar with when it comes to safety testing and certification of crib mattresses.

 The first is a United States government agency called the Consumer Product Safety Commission (CPSC).
 The CPSC tests crib mattresses for strength, durability, and flammability.
 They also implement and track baby product recalls for defective products.

 The second is a private organization called the Juvenile Products Manufacturers Association (JPMA).
 The JPMA certification is completely voluntary but provides independent third-party testing to ensure that products meet ASTM (ASTM 2933) standards for safety, performance, and function.

 For peace of mind, we strongly recommend purchasing only baby products that have the JPMA label.

-When it comes to additional certifications and testing for materials sourcing, chemical emissions, and environmental impact, there are three primary certifications that are important:
+When it comes to additional certifications and testing for materials sourcing, chemical emissions, and environmental impact, three primary certifications are important:

 - Greenguard GOLD Certification: This private (UL Solutions) certification process ensures that products meet several health-based criteria for chemicals and VOC emissions.
 They test for over 350 VOCs and total chemical emissions, and only give GOLD certification for products meeting or exceeding their stringent requirements for indoor air quality (less than 0.22 parts per million).

 - CertiPUR-US Certification: This non-profit organization certifies crib mattresses using polyurethane foam, and ensures that they are made without ozone depleters, chemical flame retardants, heavy metals, formaldehyde, and phthalates regulated by CPSC.
 They also ensure that they have low total VOC emissions (less than 0.5 parts per million), though not as low as required for Greenguard GOLD certification.